As a skimboarder, I have recently visited Manasota Beach, a small beach located in Englewood, Florida.

 The Riding Conditions

-This heavy sand slides really nice and works great as wind weight.
+This heavy sand slides really nicely and works great as wind weight.

 Aqua blue water fading out into deep tones of green and blue line the sand making the backwash of crashing swell appear extra bright white.